Contact our Press Officer for more information or to arrange an interview with our firstname.lastname@example.org

 Test-retest analysis of aggregated audiometry testing data using Jacoti Hearing Center self- testing application

 The analysis supports that Jacoti Hearing Center can be seen as effective as standard air-conduction audiometry in most patients.
-This represents an alternative to visiting a hearing specialist, which is especially beneficial in areas where hearing care services are scarce and unaffordable, in the context of COVID-19 traveling and social distancing rules, and in the general transition to remote health platforms.
+This represents an alternative to visiting a hearing specialist, which is especially beneficial in areas where hearing care services are scarce and unaffordable, in the context of COVID-19 travelling and social distancing rules, and in the general transition to remote health platforms.
 The audiometric thresholds data obtained after undertaking a test can be readily used to fit Jacoti ListenApp iOS-based hearing aid, or any hearing aid that accepts an audiogram as input.

 In 2016, Jacoti released an application for self-testing of air conduction hearing thresholds.
 The application is called Jacoti Hearing Center and runs on iOS devices.
 It's a full-function professional clinical audiometer that allows testing thresholds comprised between 10 and 85 dBHL.
 It's a medical device, both in the US and the EU.